SAP-samples/cap-local-development-workshop/exercises/00/README.md

 [cds] - [ terminate with ^C ]
 ```

-Here are a few things to notice, given that we're in development mode here (i.e. we haven't specified "production" mode):
+Here are a few things to notice, given that by default we're in development mode here (i.e. we haven't specified "production" mode):

-- the CDS model that is loaded is made up of content from various source files
+- the CDS model that is loaded is made up of content from various sources
 - by default there's a SQLite-powered in-memory database in play
 - there has been some initial data loaded into various entities
 - mock authentication is used automatically